 New Zealand’s first virtual, interactive 3D store

-The new online offering is the first of its kind in New Zealand – using architecturally accurate modelling and innovative interactive design to create a unique 3D shopping experience.
+The new online offering is the first of its kind in New Zealand.
+Using architecturally-accurate modelling and innovative interactive design to create a unique 3D shopping experience.

-“While we worked hard during lockdown to repurpose some of our stores into no-contact emergency distribution centres, the Covid-19 crisis has prompted us to think about things differently.
-Unlike our usual website, which is in a more traditional e-commerce format, the virtual store mimics the way people are used to shopping in a brick and mortar store, and provides customers with a unique, useful and enjoyable experience,” he says.
+“While we worked hard during lockdown to repurpose some of our stores into no-contact emergency distribution centers, the Covid-19 crisis has prompted us to think about things differently.
+Unlike our usual website, which is in a more traditional e-commerce format, the virtual store mimics the way people are used to shopping in a brick and mortar store, and provides customers with a unique, useful, and enjoyable experience,” he says.